Why the Smartest Electronics Reps Belong to ERA

 Advocating for the Rep Profession

 Some reps feel networking brings them the greatest value for their ERA dues.
 Others firmly believe in belonging to the only electronics industry organization that speaks and acts on behalf of their profession.
-ERA advocates for professional reps through The Representor and the previously described Contract Clauses and Guidelines, Many Other Publications and Trade Show Activities.
+ERA advocates for professional reps through The Representor and the previously described contract clauses and guidelines, publications and trade show activities.

 Advancing and protecting the rep profession is ERA’s most important mission … With the Manufacturers’ Representatives Educational Research Foundation (MRERF), which ERA established in 1984, and the 30+ associations that are now its members, ERA is continuously supporting the rep profession by: providing articles to industry periodicals about the value of reps to both manufacturers and customers; producing tools reps can use with manufacturers weighing the rep-versus-direct question; interceding when customers pressure manufacturers to bypass their reps; supporting academic research and working with university business school and marketing department faculties and students to expand their knowledge of outsourced field sales.